vacp2p/rfc/waku.md

 A mailserver has to be online to receive messages for other nodes, this puts a high availability requirement on it.
 This can be somewhat mitigated by the use of something like [MVDS](https://specs.vac.dev/mvds.html) on top, thereby treating a mailserver as a form of cache.

+**Gossip-based routing:**

+Use of gossip-based routing doesn't necessarily scale.
+It means each node can see a message multiple times, and having too many light nodes can cause too low propagation probability.
+See [Whisper vs PSS](https://our.status.im/whisper-pss-comparison/) for more and a possible Kademlia based alternative.

+**Lack of incentives:**

+Waku currently lacks incentives to run nodes, which means node operators are more likely to create centralized choke points.

 ### Privacy

 **Light node privacy:**